Housing policies & the COVID-19 pandemic

 We propose currently to undertake short rapid reviews to generate hypotheses and provide support to project themes.
 The first of these led by Dr Chris Foye, supported by Prof Alex Marsh and Ken Gibb, and will cover the policy science literature on what we know about policymaking in periods of crisis including how policymakers respond to the crisis.
 The second review, central to these uncertain times, will draw on ideas to do with alternative scenario building and its contribution to analysis, and will be led by Prof Alex Marsh.
 We also plan to draw on the services of all five of our Knowledge Exchange hubs for this project.

 The team will be led overall by Prof Ken Gibb.
 He will also lead on the income support and housing payment theme (working with Prof Moira Munro – which will also consider the housing market, lending and repossessions).
 Prof Suzanne Fitzpatrick and Dr Pete Mackie will lead on the homelessness theme and Prof Alex Marsh will lead on the evictions and rented sector theme working with Dr Chris Foye (with Dr Adriana Soaita leading on a sub-theme to do with tenant activism).
-Prof Annette Hastings (working with Prof Mhairi Mackenzie, from Urban Studies at the University of Glasgow) will lead a theme on domestic violence legislation and housing.
+Prof Annette Hastings (working with Prof Mhairi Mackenzie, from Urban Studies at the University of Glasgow) will lead a theme on domestic abuse legislation and housing.
 Prof Mark Stephens will lead a theme on housing systems, their institutions and resilience (working with Prof Ken Gibb, and Prof Alex Marsh, and with Prof Flora Samuel leading a sub-theme on design and resilience).
 Colleagues across CaCHE: co-investigators, research and KE staff – are all contributing to the project.

 Date: May 20, 2020 2:29 pm